Robert Hugh Ferrell

-Robert Hugh Ferrell (May 8, 1921 – August 8, 2018) was an American historian and a prolific author or editor of more than 60 books on a wide range of topics, including the U.S. presidency, World War I, and U.S. foreign policy and diplomacy.
+Robert Hugh Ferrell (May 8, 1921 – August 8, 2018) was an American historian.
+He authored more than 60 books on topics including the U.S. presidency, World War I, and U.S. foreign policy and diplomacy.
 One of the country's leading historians, Ferrell was widely considered the preeminent authority on the administration of Harry S. Truman, and also wrote books about half a dozen other 20th-century presidents.
 He was thought by many in the field to be the "dean of American diplomatic historians", a title he disavowed.

 Early life and education

 Ferrell was born in Cleveland, Ohio, in 1921 to Ernest and Edna Ferrell.
 His mother was a schoolteacher; his father was a World War I veteran whose career as a banker kept the family moving throughout Ohio during the Great Depression.
 The family settled in Waterville, Ohio, where Ferrell's father managed the First National Bank and Ferrell and his brother Ernest Jr. went to high school.
 The Ferrell home was located at 29 N. 4th Street.

 A pianist, Ferrell studied music and education at Bowling Green State University in Ohio before serving in the U.S. Army Air Forces during the Second World War as a chaplain's assistant and staff sergeant.
 His wartime experience in Europe compelled him to change his vocation to the study of history, inspired also by reading the works of historian and fellow Ohioan Arthur M. Schlesinger Sr., Ida Tarbell, and Allan Nevins.
 After the war, he received a B.S. in education from Bowling Green in 1946 and a second bachelor's degree in history in 1947.

 At Yale University, Ferrell earned a master's degree in 1948 and a Ph.D. in 1951, working under the direction of Pulitzer Prize-winning historian Samuel Flagg Bemis.
 A student of the Kellogg–Briand Pact, a 1928 international agreement in which signatory states promised not to use war to resolve their disputes, his dissertation The United States and the Origins of the Kellogg–Briand Pact, won Yale's John Addison Porter Prize for original scholarship.